MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

 /// object](https://developer.mozilla.org/docs/Web/API/Notification).
 [uuid(E3F43572-2930-42EB-BD90-CAC16DE6D942), object, pointer_default(unique)]
 interface ICoreWebView2Notification : IUnknown {
-  /// Add an event handler for the `Closed` event.
+  /// Add an event handler for the `CloseRequested` event.
-  /// This event is raised when the notification is closed by the web code.
+  /// This event is raised when the notification is closed by the web code, such as
+  /// through `notification.close()`.
-  HRESULT add_Closed(
+  HRESULT add_CloseRequested(
-      [in] ICoreWebView2NotificationClosedEventHandler* eventHandler,
+      [in] ICoreWebView2NotificationCloseRequestedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);

-  /// Remove an event handler previously added with `add_Closed`.
+  /// Remove an event handler previously added with `add_CloseRequested`.
-  HRESULT remove_Closed(
+  HRESULT remove_CloseRequested(
       [in] EventRegistrationToken token);

   /// The host may run this to report the notification has been displayed.
   /// The NotificationReceived event is considered handled regardless of the
-  /// Handled property of the NotifificationReceivedEventArgs if the host has
+  /// Handled property of the NotificationReceivedEventArgs if the host has
-  /// run Show().
+  /// run ReportShown().
-  HRESULT Show();
+  HRESULT ReportShown();

   /// The host may run this to report the notification has been clicked.
 Use
-  /// `ClickWithAction` to specify an action to activate a persistent
+  /// `ReportClickedWithAction` to specify an action to activate a persistent
   /// notification.
-This will no-op if `Show` is not run or `Close` has been
+This will no-op if `ReportShown` is not run or `ReportClosed` has been
   /// run.
-  HRESULT Click();
+  HRESULT ReportClicked();

   /// The host may run this to report the persistent notification has been
   /// activated with a given action.
 The action index corresponds to the index
   /// in NotificationActionCollectionView.
 This returns `E_INVALIDARG` if an invalid
   /// action index is provided.
-Use `Click` to activate an non-persistent
+Use `ReportClicked` to activate an non-persistent
   /// notification.
-This will no-op if `Show` is not run or `Close` has been
+This will no-op if `ReportShown` is not run or `ReportClosed` has been
   /// run.
-  HRESULT ClickWithAction([in] UINT actionIndex);
+  HRESULT ReportClickedWithAction([in] UINT actionIndex);

   /// The host may run this to report the notification was dismissed.
-  /// This will no-op if `Show` is not run or `Click` has been run.
+  /// This will no-op if `ReportShown` is not run or `ReportClicked` has been run.
-  HRESULT Close();
+  HRESULT ReportClosed();

   /// The body string of the notification as specified in the constructor's
   /// options parameter.